schlich/loomio_help/content/user_manual/getting_started/decision_tools/index.md

 ![](ranked-choice.png)

-Offer a series of options for people to vote in their preferred order.
+Offers a series of options for people to vote in their preferred order.
 You can choose the number of votes people can give and rank.
 This decision-making type allows people to express their opinion in more detail than traditional polls.

-Ranked choice particularly useful when you have a large number of options or an election setting, where you are concerned with two somewhat similar options 'stealing' votes from one another, resulting in a less popular option gaining the plurality.
+Ranked choice is particularly useful when you have a large number of options or an election setting, where you are concerned with two somewhat similar options 'stealing' votes from one another, resulting in a less popular option gaining the plurality.

 Examples:

-* What would you like to eat in the company summer party?
+* What would you like to eat at the company summer party?
 * Who should be our next deputy mayor?

 ## Proposal